Cookies & personal data

 Hybrid Work(Hybrid Work)

-An employment model where employees work partly in the office and partly remotely.
-The main challenge of hybrid work is maintaining culture and engagement when teams are physically dispersed.
-Requires special tools and practices to maintain connection.
+A work model where employees work partly in-office, partly remote.
+Main challenge: sustaining culture and engagement when the team is physically split.
+Requires special tools and practices to keep connection strong.

-"In hybrid teams, recognition culture is especially important: 'invisible' remote employees experience burnout 40% more frequently."
+"In hybrid teams, recognition culture is critical: invisible remote workers burn out 40% faster."

 T